frameworklabs/SynchrosphereDemo/README.md

 With `ctx.clock.tick` we issue roll commands to the robot at the frequency of the clock - which is configurable via the `tickFrequency` property of `SyncsControllerConfig` which is 10 Hz by default.
 This is short enough so that we don't need to use the `RollForSeconds` command here.

-`QueryInput` is structured equivalently to the way we continously queried the user for a color or period in the IO Demos.
+`QueryInput` is structured equivalently to the way we continuously queried the user for a color or period in the IO Demos.
 The only complication here is that the `Roll` activities input parameter domains are very restricted - the heading has to be given in unsigned integer degrees from 0 to 359.
 The next demo will simplify things in this regard.

 #### Drive - Normalized Manual Mode